Motley Fool Stock Advisor review

 New investors still getting to know the market may benefit from the structured guidance of the Stock Advisor program, using the Fool’s recommendation library to track trends and strategies.
 Buy-and-hold investors looking for long-term growth opportunities may also be interested in the program, as it can reduce the amount of time required to conduct market research.

 - $39 per month

-- $99 per year
+- $199 per year (for new members)

 Month-to-month and annual members gain access to the same stock advisory services.
 The only thing that separates these membership tiers is the frequency and rate at which they’re billed.

 The Motley Fool claims an average stock pick return of over 686% as of November 2021.
 Take this at face value and you only need to invest $11 for an annual Stock Advisor subscription to pay for itself.
 And compare this to the 10% to 11% average annual return of the S&P 500 and the Fool’s stock recommendations look even more appealing.